lblod/db-cleanup-service/README.md

 - `mu:uuid`: an identifier for the job, typically the last part of its URI
 - `dcterms:title`: a title describing the job
 - `cleanup:selectPattern`: the pattern to match; resource to be deleted should be named `?resource`.
 This is used in COUNT queries and the cleanup query (a `DELETE...WHERE` query).
 Needs to specified in conjunction with `cleanup:deletePattern`.
 - `cleanup:deletePattern`: the pattern to be deleted.
-Needs to specified in conjuntion with `cleanup:selectPattern`.
+Needs to specified in conjunction with `cleanup:selectPattern`.
 - `cleanup:cronPattern` (optional): a cron pattern to schedule the job execution.
 If not provided, the default pattern will be used.
-- `cleanup:randomQuery`: If a random query needs exection, specify the query here.
+- `cleanup:randomQuery`: If a random query needs execution, specify the query here.
 Mutually exclusive with other patterns.
-These jobs are located in `http://mu.semte.ch/graphs/public` graph, and additional migrations can be added to the migration folder of your stack or directly through your SPARQL editor.
+These jobs are located in the public graph (`http://mu.semte.ch/graphs/public`), and additional migrations can be added to the migration folder of your stack or directly through your SPARQL editor.

 For example: